lashford/modern-web-template/README.md

 * **Guice** integration for Dependency injection,
   * Special thanks to the typesafehub team for their activator : [Play-Guice](http://www.typesafe.com/activator/template/play-guice)

-* **PlayReactiveMongo** gives interaction with the MongoDB via provides a non-blocking driver as well as some useful additions for handling JSON in the plugin
+* **PlayReactiveMongo** gives interaction with MongoDB providing a non-blocking driver as well as some useful additions for handling JSON.
   * Check out their GitHub: [Play-ReactiveMongo](https://github.com/ReactiveMongo/Play-ReactiveMongo)